tarwn/lessthandot-hugo/blogs/content/posts/2013-01-26-mongodb-how-to-limit-results.md

 <pre>{ "name" : "John" }
 { "name" : "Xavier" }</pre>

-If you pass in values that are outside of the number of items in the collection, you won&#8217;t get an error but neither will you get results.
-If you were to skip 6 items, you won&#8217;t get anything back
+If you pass in values that are outside of the number of items in the collection, you won't get an error but neither will you get results.
+If you were to skip 6 items, you won't get anything back

 <pre>db.Blog.find(null, {name: 1, _id: 0}).sort({name: 1}).limit(2).skip(6)</pre>